VinnieV/Linkedin-mail-scraper/README.md

 # LinkedIn Mail Scraper
-Usefull python script to gather mail addresses from a specific company via LinkedIn.
+Useful python script to gather mail addresses from a specific company via LinkedIn.
 It basically makes regular HTTP request with a cookie containing the authentication to LinkedIn to search for people who set their current job to the company.

 # Usage
 ```